Skip to navigation Skip to content

 Basic Amount

-Code total monthly amount including other supplementary payments as indicated on Notice of Grant (NOG) or official statement.
+Code the total monthly amount including other assessable payments as shown on the Notice of Grant (NOG) or official pension statement.

 Field